VSIONWORKS/AppetiserChallenge/README.md

 - [Kotlinx Serializer] - Used for decoding JSON response into Kotlin data class.
 - [Glide] - For fast and efficient loading of images from network.

+## Architecture

+I used MVVM pattern for this project to clearly apply the separation of concerns between business logic and UI.
+And also chose this pattern for easy testing and maintaining of codes.

 ## Installation

 Github release : [AppetiserChallenge](https://github.com/VSIONWORKS/AppetiserChallenge/releases/tag/v1.0)